Getting Started with tmux - Terminal Multiplexing Basics

 3. Detach and Attach - tmux's Killer Feature

-Linny-senpai: Time for the main event: detach (step away) and attach (return).
+Linny-senpai: Time for the main event: detach and attach.

 Lina: "Detach" sounds intimidating...